In this article, we’ll take a good look at how to EQ violins when you come across them in your mix.

-As always, it’s a good idea to get rid of any inaudible frequencies that are located under 100 Hz.
+With that understood, some general guidelines to keep in mind are as follows: start with getting rid of any inaudible frequencies that are located under 100 Hz.
 After that, you may need to apply another cut around 100-250 Hz to eliminate muddiness if it’s there.
 If you want to make a solo violin sound fuller, you should boost it while using a wide Q around 200-360 Hz.

 Regarding high range, your actions are based on what result you want to achieve and how it will fit in your mix, as there are certain frequency ranges that can either be cut or boosted.

-One thing that differs the equalization of acoustic violin from violin library is that when you are one-on-one with the raw recording, you’ll need to be extra careful and precise while removing peaks and any unpleasantly sounding frequencies.
+One thing that differs the equalization of acoustic violin from violin library is that when you’re one-on-one with the raw recording, you’ll need to be extra careful and precise while removing peaks and any unpleasant sounding frequencies.

-As we established, violin libraries are already EQ’d.
-So, after you’ve composed a melody, applied a reverb, and run an equalizer, your job is simple.
-You need to listen to your recording again, discover all moments when the violin sounds muddy or extra high, and apply gentle cuts to those areas.
+You may need to listen to your recording again, discover all moments when the violin sounds muddy or extra high, and apply gentle cuts to those areas.
 Afterward, listen again and make some necessary changes to be sure that the violin sits well in the mix and doesn’t stand out that much unless, of course, it’s intended.

-So after you make sure that you’ve recorded everything in a nicely treated room with natural reverberation, re-listened to the whole material again, and balanced it accordingly, adding an extra reverb of your choice if needed.
+So after you you’ve recorded everything in a nicely treated room with natural reverberation, re-listened to the whole material again, and balanced it accordingly, adding an extra reverb of your choice if needed.
 Then, and only then, you’re finally ready for EQing.

 The procedure itself consists of finding any frequencies that sound unnatural, muddy, or too high and cut them out from the violin track and you can boost some of the frequencies to achieve better sound.